goodwid/adventure-game/solution.md

 - use the key to unlock the closet.
 - enter the closet, get the flashdrive, and go to the den.
 - use the flashdrive to get the message from the printer.
-- go to the garage, get the crowbar.
+- go to the garage, get the lantern.
+- go to the south hallway.
+- use the lantern.
+- go downstairs to the shelter.
+- get the crowbar.
+- return to the garage.
 - go upstairs to the loft, use the crowbar.
 - enter the attic, get the shield.
 - return to the master bedroom closet.